xiaoli-dong/bioinfo_notebook/linux_and_nanopore.md

 1. Download Ubuntu desktop image, the version we are using is [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop)
 2. Follow the Canonical ubuntu totorials on how to [Create a Bootable USB stick](https://ubuntu.com/tutorials/install-ubuntu-desktop#3-create-a-bootable-usb-stick)
 ## Boot to BIOS setup screens
 Press the F2 key on start up to enter the BIOS setup screens.
 Ensure that the BIOS is set to UEFI, and disable the Legacy option ROMS, and disable the secure boot.
-Here are a few refernce images on how to do it.
+Here are a few reference images on how to do it.
 Please be aware, your BIOS insterface can be a little different:

 ![image](https://user-images.githubusercontent.com/52679027/174858747-5383538b-bb34-4629-aed3-9b7e84392246.png)
 ![image](https://user-images.githubusercontent.com/52679027/174859187-b8cdaab2-f805-4841-b548-547c6f96fd42.png)